Chris Evert: Tennis career

-The years 1977 and 1978 saw Evert continue to dominate the women's game, winning two more US Opens, the final one played at Forest Hills on clay (1977) and the inaugural one on hard courts at Flushing Meadow (1978 - giving her the distinction as the only female player to win the US Open on two different surfaces).
-She won 18 of 25 tournaments, with a 126–7 match record, failing only once to reach at least the semifinals during that span.
+The years 1977 and 1978 saw Evert continue to dominate the women's game, winning two more US Opens.
+Evert won the final US Open played at Forest Hills on clay (1977) and the inaugural championship to be held on hard courts at Flushing Meadow (1978).
+She won 18 of 25 tournaments during this two-year period and had a match record of 126–7.
 Of particular note is that Evert skipped the French Open during these years (as well as 1976) to play in King's World TeamTennis.
 The other noteworthy event was Evert's three-set loss to eventual champion Wade in the semifinals of the 1977 Wimbledon Championships.
 It was Wimbledon's centenary year, coinciding with Queen Elizabeth II's Silver Jubilee as monarch.

-Though successful on all surfaces, it was on clay courts where Evert was most dominant.
-Beginning in August 1973, she won 125 consecutive matches on clay, losing only eight sets throughout; a run which continues to stand as the benchmark among both men and women players.
-The streak was broken on May 12, 1979, in a semifinal of the Italian Open, when Evert lost to Tracy Austin in a third-set tiebreak after Evert lost a game point to go up 5–2 in the final set.
+Though she was successful on all surfaces, it was on clay courts where Evert was most dominant.
+Beginning in August 1973, she won 125 consecutive matches on clay, losing only eight sets throughout; this run continues to stand as the benchmark among both men and women players.
+The streak was broken on May 12, 1979, in a semifinal of the Italian Open when Evert lost to Tracy Austin in a third-set tiebreaker.
 Evert said after the match, "Not having the record will take some pressure off me, but I am not glad to have lost it."
 Evert rebounded with another clay court streak that reached 64 matches (including titles at the 1979 and 1980 French Open) before ending with a semifinal loss to eventual winner Hana Mandlíková at the 1981 French Open (a record of 189 victories in 191 matches on clay from 1973 to 1981).
-Hilde Krahwinkel had a similar run of clay-court dominance from 1935 through 1939, winning the French Championships in three consecutive years (not playing there the other two years) and incurring only one loss on clay during that five-year period.

 Evert's record of seven French Open singles titles stood for 27 years until being broken in June 2013 by Rafael Nadal.
-She still holds the record for female players.
-She also held the record for most clay court Grand Slam titles (10 with seven French Opens and all three US Opens played on clay in 1975–77) before Nadal passed her with his 11th title at the 2018 French Open.
+She still holds the French Open singles title record for female players.
+Evert held the record for most clay court Grand Slam titles (10, with seven French Opens and all three US Opens played on clay in 1975–77) before Nadal won his 11th French Open championship in 2018.

 Three of her victories came in three-set finals against Navratilova.
 In 1975, Evert defeated Navratilova 2–6, 6–2, 6–1 to defend her title from the previous year.
 In 1985, Evert prevailed 6–3, 6–7, 7–5, a win that saw her capture the world No. 1 computer ranking for the fifth and final time.